-- o Smart contract developers and technology providers should not be FIs if they merely create a smart contract that is published and exists on a public blockchain. - o Also, decentralized open-source protocols are not FIs.
+- o Smart contract developers and technology providers should not be FIs if they merely create a smart contract that is published and exists on a public blockchain. - Also, decentralized open-source protocols are not FIs.
 Protocols are software and by implication entirely and irrevocably deterministic.
-The rules are set in the code with no possibility to do anything other than what is laid out in the code.5

-(GDF)
+The rules are set in the code with no possibility to do anything other than what is laid out in the code.5 - Notwithstanding the foregoing, in order to mitigate possible AML/ CTF risks associated with coding (e.g. a nefarious actor could create code that creates, embeds or heightens such risks), regulated FIs should exercise due care, skill and diligence when selecting, appointing and overseeing smart contract developers or technology providers, or when utilising existing smart contracts (e.g. open source code). - Where AML/ CTF obligations do exist, it should be recognized that it may be reasonable in some circumstances to use the enhanced coordination/ communication capabilities of public blockchains to satisfy in whole or part the applicable KYC/CDD obligations.
+This is explained in further detail in section D. below.